djaus2/BlazorAthleteEFCore/README.md

 # BlazorAthleteEFCore
 Based upon BlazorEmployeeEFCore from Sarathlal Saseendran with some Generics.
-A Blazor Ser=er App with CRUD.
+A Blazor Server App with CRUD.

 The CustomHttpClient uses a Generics class.
 (Athlete in this app).
 Uses Entity Framework and a Azure Microsft SQL Server